official-stockfish/Stockfish/README.md

 to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Stockfish with it.

+The Stockfish engine features two evaluation functions for chess.
+The efficiently updatable neural network (NNUE) based evaluation is the default and by far the strongest.
+The classical evaluation based on handcrafted terms remains available.
+The strongest network is integrated in the binary and downloaded automatically during the build process.
-The Stockfish engine features two evaluation functions for chess, the classical evaluation based on handcrafted terms, and the NNUE evaluation based on efficiently updatable neural networks.
-The classical evaluation runs efficiently on almost all CPU architectures, while the NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).
+The NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).

 ## Files